New Amazon kdp book on stories of French Acadian deportation and the Acadian Ocean tragedy of Dec 13 1758.

 Theriault publishes Forgotten Acadian Tragedy: “Between Isle Saint Jean and La France; on Amazon kdp book platform with softcover launch date.

-Must read for family and educators who wish to sensibilize the youth to the world refugee crisis of war
+Must read for families and educators who wish to sensitize the youth to the world refugee crisis of war

 The Cajun Dead et le Walkin' Stick Series

 Theriault's novel is the latest installment in his Cajun Dead et le Walkin' Stick series, which has garnered critical acclaim for its powerful portrayal of Acadian and Cajun history.
-The series weaves together fact and fiction, creating a tapestry of narratives illuminating the experiences of those caught up in the Great Upheaval and its aftermath.
+The stories of the Acadian deportation series weave together fact and fiction, creating a tapestry of narratives illuminating the experiences of those caught up in the Great Upheaval and its aftermath.

 Meticulous Research Brings History to Life